Amber Fort — Guided Family Tour

 Jaipur offers some of India's most stunning Rajasthani architecture in forts and palaces.
 However, these are medieval structures with steps, crowds, and limited accessibility.
 The bazaars are incredibly crowded and narrow.
 Indian culture's love for children means constant help and smiles, but infrastructure requires maximum flexibility and carrier-only approaches.

-Not really — consider a carrier Jaipur scores 40/100 on our stroller-friendliness scale.
+Not really — Jaipur scores 40/100, and a baby carrier will save your sanity.
 Jaipur's Pink City is magical but challenging - incredible palaces require carrier-only exploration.

 What to book before your family trip